M-o-a-T/moat/README.md

 This module contains code to talk to MoaT satellites running MicroPython.

+## Operation

+After installation, the MicroPython node runs a script that loads a config file, set up networking if possible, and then accepts structured commands across TCP or a serial link.

 ## Supported devices

 Basically, anything that can run MicroPython and has barely enough RAM.